chaintope/tapyrus-signer/doc/federation.md

 The signer MUST complete launching before entering the generation round of the specified block height.
 When the signer leaves, they MAY stop the process at any time after the round where new federation is applied.

-### Send the aggregated public key to TapyrusCore.
+### Send the aggregated public key to Tapyrus Core.

-The round master sent the new aggregated public key to TapyrusCore one round before the new federation is applied.
+The round master sent the new aggregated public key to Tapyrus Core one round before the new federation is applied.
 When starting the previous round, the round master sets a new aggregated public key to the block and broadcast it to other member of the federation.
 Each member of the round, upon receiving the candidateblock message, verifies that the aggregated public key is the same as the one expected, and then sign the block.
 If the verification is failed, each member SHOULD ignored all messages during that round so that no blocks are generated in that round.